EECS150/fpga_labs_fa21/lab2/spec/spec.md

 ```

 These are some macros defined for our testbench.
-They are constant values you can use when writing your testbench to simplify your code and make it obvious what certain numbers mean.
+They are similar to `#define` directives in C.
+`define` macros should be used to declare named constants which are used in your RTL or testbench.
-For example, `SECOND` is defined as the number of nanoseconds in one second.
+For example, in this testbench, `SECOND` is defined as the number of nanoseconds in one second.

 ```verilog
 module adder_testbench();